BrettMayson/HEMTT/book/utilities/pbo/inspect.md

 This is the same as `hemtt utils inspect` but will assume the file is a PBO.

+In some cases the output might be cut off in the terminal.
+Adjust the `terminal.integrated.scrollback` setting in VS Code if necessary.

 ## Example
 Check abe_main.pbo located in the build folder